Offense or Defense?

-“Sounds like you’ve switched from offense to defense,” I observed.
+“Sounds like you may have switched from offense to defense,” I observed.

 “I don’t understand.”

 Gulping for air, I continued.
-“Chances are you’ve changed your mindset from playing offense, ‘the-world-is-my-oyster’ to defense, ‘I-better-protect-what-I-have.’
+“Chances are you’ve changed your mindset from playing offense, ‘the-world-is-my-oyster’ to defense, as in, ‘I-better-protect-what-I-have.’
 Patients can sense when you change sides like that.”

 “Patients can tell?”